-The Milli Majlis has recently passed a Law "On Mediation", dated 29 March 2019.
-According to the new law, mediation may be applied in civil cases, as well as in economic, family and labor disputes, as well as disputes arising out of administrative law relations.
-Moreover, from 1 July 2020 civil cases, family and labor disputes will have to be referred to an initial mediation session before the initiation of court proceedings.
+On 29 March 2019, the Milli Majlis passed a Law "On Mediation".
+According to the new law, mediation may be applied in civil cases, as well as in economic (commercial), family and labor disputes, as well as disputes arising out of administrative law relations.
+Moreover, from 1 July 2021 civil cases, family and labor disputes will be required to be referred to an initial mediation session before the initiation of court proceedings.

-A person wishing to become a mediator must:
+A person wishing to become a mediator must:88

-- · hold a certificate of higher education
+- hold a certificate of higher education

 - be at least 25 years of age

 - have a minimum three-year work experience

 - hold a certificate of the mediator's primary training.